 If you want these cookies less sweet, you can cut the amount of butterscotch chips.
 You can also increase the pecans for a nuttier flavor if you like.

-Or you can take them out of the oven a minutes earlier if you like your butterscotch cookies chewy.
+If you want them crispier, bake them for a minute or two longer.
+Or you can take them out of the oven a minute earlier if you like your butterscotch cookies chewy.

 Regular or Gluten-Free Butterscotch Pecan Cookies